 Our science-based targets were introduced in 2019, and since then we have made significant progress towards our 2030 sustainability goals.
 For example, 2020 saw a scope 3 emission intensity reduction of 5%, versus our overall target of achieving a 28% reduction by 2030.
 However, no company is an island, and all stakeholders across the supply chain must work together to create a truly sustainable value chain and environmentally-friendly end products for consumers.
 That’s why we continue to collaborate with our suppliers and our partners, enabling them to adapt to a more sustainable future and make sure the world we live in is happy and healthy.

-Find out how partnering with DSM can help deliver sustainable, purpose-led solutions that support the health of people and the planet - get in touch here.
+Find out how partnering with DSM can help deliver sustainable, purpose-led solutions that support the health of people and the planet - get in touch here to Contact an expert.

 07 June 2021